Dita

 "I'm not clear on the medical details but once it's in and sealed up it installs some wiring to lots of places in your brain," he sighed locking the car.
 "That's the bit that does the work and is stronger than brain tissue so it would do masses of damage if you tried to remove it.
 That's also why the expensive one is expensive as it has much more wiring and mustn't do any damage installing itself.
 Remember the implant is just put in with a simple machine.
 Drill, push in, seal."

 "It's under my hair at the back," she said.
-"They told me to only brush it lightly and not to comb over it for six weeks or it will turn into a bald patch."
+"They told me to only brush it lightly and not to comb over it hard for six weeks or it will turn into a bald patch."

 The lift recognised him and opened.
 "Makes sense," he said.
 "Right.
 I assumed we could just eat microwavable stuff from the freezer tonight.
 I think you know the sort of things I have there.
 Are you happy with that?"